t-tullis/test-sync/documents/test.md

 ---
-title: Syncing test.md?
+title: File 4
-excerpt: Update your docs automatically with `rdme`, ReadMe's official CLI and GitHub Action!
+excerpt: a
-category: 63751501e81b010096819d9d
+category: 6553a4fcdb4baf0071b9e458
-order: 1
 ---

 ## Testing something here

 Lets see what shows up!

 ## LETS SEE THE UPDATE!

 SHOW ME THE MONEY!

 ## Change?

+Changes